Climate Change and Investment

 The SDGs represent such a huge agenda that no single company can tackle them on its own.
 Collaboration is key, and a number of initiatives have been launched to tackle climate change and other issues.

 Shifting the talk to risk and return

 Climate Action 100+ focuses on engaging the world’s largest greenhouse gas emitters, while the Investor Agenda enables investors to report on the actions they are taking on climate change.
-Some 392 investors with $32 trillion in assets collectively under management are using the Investor Agenda to highlight climate action they are already taking, and making new commitments.

 "We are trying to provide a clear evidence base so that the talk is about risk and return, not commitment and ambition.
 We are building a good base, but we are way behind because we spent the first 20-30 years of this challenge not having these types of conversation,” says Imperial’s Donovan.